UBC-CIC/call-center-historical-audio-processing/docs/backend-README.md

 * Python3.8 installed and added to PATH (you can select this in the installer), download the installer [here](https://www.python.org/downloads/release/python-387/).
   Run ```pip install wheel``` in the command line if there are any issues with ```sam build``` resolving dependencies.
+* Have the repository downloaded into your local directory

 1) Create an S3 bucket for deployment:
 ```